Yanks’ Britton needs surgery to remove elbow bone chip

 “I think set him back a little bit in his buildup,” Boone said.
 “Just trying to kind of get his weight up.
 He’s actually been throwing pretty well early in spring.”

-A two-time All-Star, Britton was 1-2 with a 1.89 ERA and eight saves in 20 appearances during the pandemic-shortened 2020 season.
-He filled in as closer for the first 3 1/2 weeks while Chapman missed 21 games recovering from COVID-19.
-Britton was sidelined for nine games from Aug.
-20 to Sept.
-1 by a strained left hamstring.
+Britton, a two-time All-Star, was 1-2 with a 1.89 ERA and eight saves in 20 appearances during the pandemic-shortened 2020 season.
+He filled in as closer when Aroldis Chapman was recovering from COVID-19.

-New York had 16 players make 18 appearances on the injured list last year, including right fielder Aaron Judge (strained right calf), designated hitter Giancarlo Stanton (strained left hamstring), second baseman DJ LeMahieu (COVID-19 and strained left thumb), shortstop Gleyber Torres (strained left hamstring), third baseman Gio Urshela (bone spur in right elbow that needed offseason surgery), left-hander James Paxton (strained left flexor tendon), right-hander Masahiro Tanaka (concussion) and right-hander Luis Severino (Tommy John surgery).

 Britton is entering his fourth full season with the Yankees and is starting the third season of a contract now worth $52 million over four years.